chrisant996/clink/docs/clink.md

 `clink-scroll-page-up` | <kbd>Alt</kbd>-<kbd>PgUp</kbd> | Scroll the console window up one page.
 `clink-scroll-top` | <kbd>Alt</kbd>-<kbd>Home</kbd> | Scroll the console window to the top.
 `clink-select-complete` | <kbd>Ctrl</kbd>-<kbd>Space</kbd> | Like `complete`, but shows interactive menu of matches and responds to arrow keys and typing to filter the matches.
 While completing, <kbd>F1</kbd> toggles showing match descriptions at the bottom vs next to each match.
 `clink-selectall-conhost` | | Mimics the "Select All" command when running in a standard console window (hosted by the OS conhots).
 Selects the input line text.
 If already selected, then it invokes the "Select All" command from the console window's system menu and selects the entire screen buffer's contents.
-When <code><a href="#default_bindings">clink.default_bindings</a></code> is enabled, this is bound to <kbd>Ctrl</kbd>-<kbd>a</kbd>.
+When [`clink.default_bindings`](#clink_default_bindings) is enabled, this is bound to <kbd>Ctrl</kbd>-<kbd>a</kbd>.
 `clink-shift-space` | <kbd>Shift</kbd>-<kbd>Space</kbd> | Invokes the normal <kbd>Space</kbd> key binding, so that <kbd>Shift</kbd>-<kbd>Space</kbd> behaves the same as <kbd>Space</kbd>.
 `clink-show-help` | <kbd>Alt</kbd>-<kbd>h</kbd> | Lists the currently active key bindings using friendly key names.
 A numeric argument affects showing categories and descriptions:  0 for neither, 1 for categories, 2 for descriptions, 3 for categories and descriptions (the default), 4 for all commands (even if not bound to a key).
 `clink-show-help-raw` | | Lists the currently active key bindings using raw key sequences.
 A numeric argument affects showing categories and descriptions:  0 for neither, 1 for categories, 2 for descriptions, 3 for categories and descriptions (the default), 4 for all commands (even if not bound to a key).